 San Remo’s Fisherman’s Co-op

-We had to drive to San Remo for its freshest and finest seafood.
 At San Remo’s Fisherman’s Co-op, we have nothing but just seafood.
-The restaurant is located near the San Remo’s beach with sights of sea gulls and sometimes pelicans.
+The restaurant is located near the San Remo’s beach with sights of sea gulls and pelicans.

 San Remo’s Fisherman’s Co-op Address and Contact: